|Superheroines are fiction for a reason|

 The key is not to break that contract.
 Paltrow knows deep down the movie industry made big head goofy skinny girls like her the standard of pretty.
 If she were a fat girl, she wouldn’t exist.
 She forgot that when a woman is chosen for certain reasons, she is also the kind of woman who wants to be picked for those reasons.
 That's the contract.
 You can't market yourself on looks and then pretend it wasn't the looks that got you here.
 You might wish people saw you as more, but you can't control what they see.
 No, yelling won't make this any less true.

 In this world, a woman's sexual value is unbelievably overpriced, but it still doesn't give them any power.
 Put it this way: men have no ceiling on how valuable they can become in the eyes of a woman.
-But a woman can never be better than her vagina.
+But a woman can never be better than the market value of her vagina.
 What's enraging for men like Weinstein isn't that women are sluts, but that they are not sluts – that they are able to manipulate men and get what they want, without paying for it.

 Higgins pretends to want to be free of male pressure, yet the pressure to look a certain way is actually much worse from women.
 A "patriarchal" controlling force, unacceptable if coming directly from men, is maintained by giving the whip to other women.
-Imagine if a boss man who isn't Weinstein said to her: "hmm, you should put on some makeup, doll yourself up a little bit."
+Imagine if a "senior colleague" who isn't Weinstein said to her: "hmm, you should put on some makeup, doll yourself up a little bit."
 He wouldn't survive the time it took to pivot on his brown suede Hush Puppies.
 And yet women say this to other women all the time.
 Why is that less damaging?
 Don't show me the final calculation.
 Show your work.